maxschroen/pynlp-conda-env/README.md

 - matplotlib
 - seaborn

-Dependencies and some useful smaller packages are included in the environment.\
+Dependencies and some other useful smaller packages are included in the environment as well but are not specified here for the sake of brevity (and my sanity).\

 ## Additional steps
-Finally, here are some command to install some models / corpora that you will most definitely need when working with text data.
+Here you can find useful commands to install some models / corpora that you will most likely need when working with text data.

 - spacy English Core Model (S)\
   `python -m spacy download en_core_web_sm`